Preserving History. Inspiring Culture. Creating Experiences.

 Carnegie on Main

-Welcome to The Carnegie on Main.
-When we purchased the historic Fortville Carnegie Library at auction in July of 2023, we walked through the doors and simultaneously had the same vision.
-We knew immediately that we wanted to restore its legacy, enrich its story, and reimagine it as a cultural arts and event center that brings people together through history, art, and community.
+When we walked through the doors of the dilapidated Fortville Carnegie Library to attend the auction in July 2023, we had the same vision—to breathe new life into this historic building.
+We wanted to restore its legacy, enrich its story, and reimagine it as a cultural arts and event center that brings people together through history, art, and community.

 Dr. Vasilis Makris and Julie Bandy have been life partners for 22 years and bring a dynamic blend of creativity, expertise, and vision to every project they undertake.
 Together, they share a passion for history, architecture, culture, and community enrichment—values that lie at the heart of The Carnegie on Main.